Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Lnn.nn.nn.nn** (optional, supported only by DuetPi + DSF v3.3 or newer) DNS server to use
 * **Cnnn** (supported only by DuetPi + DSF v3.3 or newer) Country code for the WiFi adapter, only required if not set before
 * **Fn** (optional) Format of the response when M587 is used to report the remembered list: 0=plain text (default), 1=JSON
-* **Xn** (optional, RRF 3.5beta4 and later only, standalone mode only) Authentication mode, default 0 (WPA2-PSK)
+* **Xn** (optional, RRF 3.5 and later only, standalone mode only) Authentication mode, default 0 (WPA2-PSK)

 The SSID and password must always be enclosed in double quotation marks.

-RepRapFirmware 3.5beta4 and later with WiFiServer 2.1beta3 or later support WiFi Enterprise Authentication experimentally.
+RepRapFirmware 3.5 and later with WiFiServer 2.1 and later support WiFi Enterprise Authentication experimentally.
 The modes supported are:

 * EAP-TLS (only on ESP32-C3) - certificates-based authentication; needs a client certificate, private key and an optional private key password
 * EAP-TTLS-MSCHAPv2 - username and password authentication